 All of the measuring directions are given to you in the accompanying handbook.
 You should definitely read the first 10 or so pages because they contain some very good instructions.

-For example, the included measuring cup can be used for measuring any amount of dry ingredients.
+For example, the included measuring cup can measure any amount of dry ingredients.
 But you should only use it to measure exactly a cup of dry ingredients.
 This is because the best way to measure out dry ingredients is to spoon them into the measuring cup, then use the backside of a butter knife to level it off.
 This is to ensure accuracy.
 When measuring in amounts smaller than 1-cup, you should use those nested measuring cups (like the ones pictured below).

 The measuring spoon is good for measuring a tablespoon/teaspoon.
 Use it for yeast, sugar, dry milk, salt, or even cinnamon.